lucasasmith/f1-analytics/readme.md

 ## Next Steps
 As of now, next steps to work with the data are:
 - Add more dbt models
-- Navigate to the `f1_streamlit` dir and run `streamlit run main_page.py`.
+- Navigate to the `app` dir and run `streamlit run main_page.py`.
 This will open a Streamlit app where ad-hoc queries can be issued and some pre-built analysis has been completed.
 ![Alt text](https://github.com/lucasasmith/f1-analytics/blob/main/assets/streamlit_demo.png)

 ### Source Data